Davigbit/TextRecognition/README.md

 ```$ npm install --legacy-peer-deps```

-### Running the project:
+### Deployement

 Open two terminals, one for running the server, the other for the client.
-Also, make sure to put both terminals in the project's folder.
+Also, make sure that both terminals are inside the project's folder.

 #### - Running server on Linux or Mac: